"Unlimited Realm of Exploration and Experimentation": Methods and Motivations of AI-Generated Sexual Content Creators: What AIG-SC is Created and How ? ( )

-\pquote{Let’s say... you wanted to do a story about... a specific demon.
-You have an idea what you want this demon to look like, so you use the AI image generation ...it gives people a visual to work with}~(\Pseventeen{})
+While most content was generated for just one modality, a few participants discussed generating multi-modal AIG-SC.
+For roleplaying, some participants used AI to visualize characters: \pquote{Let’s say... you wanted to do a story about... a specific demon.
+You have an idea what you want this demon to look like, so you use the AI image generation... it gives people a visual to work with}~(\Pseventeen{})

-Some participants discuss future ambitions that combine video and audio to make full adult films:~\pquote{I would love to direct the first fully AI naughty movie}~(\Pfour{}).
+Some participants discussed future ambitions that combine video and audio to make full adult films:~\pquote{I would love to direct the first fully AI naughty movie}~(\Pfour{}).
 Others note that these media are often used to create virtual AI companions that text and send images and video, colloquially known as an ``AI girlfriend/boyfriend'':~\pquote{[There's] something called the Eva AI, which creates AI digital copies of us [sex workers]...
 It’s all the digital girlfriend experience}~(\Pseven{}).